Tenerife

 South-East & Volcano (El Médano, Costa del Silencio & Vilaflor)

-Couples seeking romance will favour the West Coast or the North for their spectacular sunsets.
-Families will appreciate the South-West for its safe beaches and facilities.
-Culture and gastronomy enthusiasts will opt for the North-East around Santa Cruz and La Laguna.
-Hikers and nature lovers will find their joy in the North-West or South-East & Volcano near Teide.
-Travellers seeking relaxation and luxury will stay in the South-West while independent and adventurous spirits will choose the North or South-East for their preserved authenticity.
+Couples looking for romance will prefer the West Coast or North for cliff views and sunsets, with seafront or historic village lodging.
+Families will enjoy the South-West for its safe beaches, water parks, and family-friendly facilities, reachable by bus or on foot.
+Culture and food lovers will choose the North-East around Santa Cruz and La Laguna, with walkable access to markets and historic buildings.
+Hikers and nature fans will find their match in the North-West or South-East & Volcano near Teide, where a car opens up trails and preserved villages.
+Travelers seeking sun and luxury will stay in the South-West, while independent and adventurous types will pick the North or South-East for authenticity and activities like kitesurfing.

-Tenerife enjoys spring-like weather all year round.
-Winter, from December to March, offers mild temperatures ideal for exploring the north and interior.
-Spring and autumn are the best periods with optimal sunshine and fewer visitors.
-Summer, warmer in the south, suits beach stays perfectly while the north remains more temperate.
-Avoid school holiday periods if you seek peace, particularly around Christmas and Easter.
+Tenerife enjoys spring-like weather year-round.
+Winter, from December to March, brings mild temperatures perfect for exploring the north and interior without heavy crowds.
+Spring and autumn offer the best conditions with optimal sunshine and fewer visitors, making bookings easier in cultural and volcanic areas.
+Summer, warmer in the south, suits beach stays in the South-West while the north stays milder for hiking.
+Avoid school holidays if you want peace, especially around Christmas and Easter, as south resorts and Teide access grow busier.
+Check wind conditions at El Médano before picking dates.

 Hotel map